ENPICOM/software-internship-technical-assessment/README.md

 is hard to judge by just talking, so we would like to ask you to complete this small programming challenge.

-Please do not spend too much time on this - it should only take an hour or two at the maximum.
+Please do not spend too much time on this - it should only take an hour or two.

 ## General instructions

 Feel free to do this assignment in whatever programming language you're most comfortable with.
-If this is one of the languages in use by the software team at ENPICOM (TypeScript, Python, Rust)

-- even better!
+If this is one of the languages in use by the software team at ENPICOM (TypeScript, Python, Rust) - even better!

 To get started, please make a fork of this [Git](https://git-scm.com/) repository, and commit + push your code to the fork.
 When you have finished the assignment and made sure it works correctly, just